Manu manuscript dashboard showing a grid of manuscript cards

 Every annotation exports as W3C Web Annotation JSON.
 Download individual regions as high-resolution PNG crops.
 Your research data is never locked in.

-GDPR & EU hosting
+EU hosting or self-hosted

 Questions?
 Answers.